Mid Wales upholstery entrepreneur adds apprenticeship award to collection

 Accredited by the Association of Master Upholsterers and Soft Furnishers, Needle Rock offers a diverse portfolio of traditional and modern upholstery for homes, pubs, clubs, restaurants, caravans, narrowboats and motorhomes.

-“I am absolutely thrilled and it’s amazing to get the recognition,” I have been in business for 11 years and growing apprentices for the last three years with backing from the Welsh Government.
+“I am absolutely thrilled and it’s amazing to get the recognition,” said an emotional Ali, after receiving the award.
+I have been in business for 11 years and growing apprentices for the last three years with backing from the Welsh Government.

 “This award will enable me to get exposure for the business and I would like to establish a Needle Rock Training Academy.
 I feel I have been on a journey, having had various careers which have led me to exactly where I am today.
 This is the final piece in my jigsaw.